yozhipozhi/hola-chatty/README.md

 In this exercise, we're going display our messages in a different color from the messages of our friends.

+### Getting in Style

 1. To add color, we're going to have move beyond the `<textarea>` tag (it only supports plain text).
 2. Instead we're going to create `<div>` that looks like a `<textarea>` but can hold pretty much anything inside it.
 3. So first let's delete the `<textarea>` tag and our code adding to the `.value` of the text area.
 4. Then replace it with a `<div>` tag that has the same ID as before and also has `contenteditable` inside the opening `<div>` tag.
 5. Reload the browser.
 There's nothing visible!
 Now add `class="textarea"` inside the open `<div>` tag.
 6. What happened?
 Look at `styles.css`.

+### Adding Structure

+1. To display messages, we're going to need to build HTML structure.

 ## Extra credit